Tindora, a.k.a. the Ivy Gourd, is commonly used in the cuisines of Southern India and well worth trying for yourself if you can source it.

 I have perused many Indian cookery books over the years, but I had never heard of Tindora until I came across it by chance in my local supermarket.
 I had to research it, of course, and discovered that the vegetable is quite widely used in the cuisines of Southern India.
-It is still not easy to come by in the West, even now, but it is well worth trying if you get the chance.
+It is still not easy to come by in the West, even now, but it becoming more common and is well worth trying if you get the chance.

 What is Tindora?

 Tindora is the fruit of a tropical vine native to India, the Philippines, Cambodia, China, Indonesia, Malaysia, Myanmar, Thailand, Vietnam, Papua New Guinea, and the Northern Territories of Australia.
 Though botanically a fruit, it is used as a vegetable, most commonly in the Southern States of India.